UniMath/agda-unimath/src/metric-spaces/category-of-metric-spaces-and-isometries.lagda.md

 ## Definitions

-### The precategory of metric spaces and isometris is a category
+### The precategory of metric spaces and isometries is a category

 ```agda
 module _